EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==

+= 1.4.36 =

+* Minor baugs fixed in the Admin dashboard
+* Added support for Advanced Dynamic Pricing for WooCommerce by AlgolPlus

 =  1.4.30 =
 * New operational mode "Standard mode" implemented.
 Now plugin supports third party VAT calculators
 * Some minor bugs fixed with delivery options and delivery/billing addresses